-What if I bought a Medigap policy before January 1, 2006, and it already has prescription drug coverage?
+What if I have a Medigap policy that already has prescription drug coverage?

-Medicare offers prescription drug coverage for everyone with Medicare.
-If you have a Medigap policy with prescription drug coverage, that means you chose not to join a Medicare drug plan when you were first eligible.
-However, you can still join a Medicare drug plan.
+If you have a Medigap policy with prescription drug coverage, you can still join a Medicare drug plan.
 Your situation may have changed in ways that make a Medicare drug plan fit your needs better than the drug coverage in your Medigap policy.

-It's a good idea to review your coverage each fall, because you can join a Medicare drug plan between October 15-December 7.
+You can join a Medicare drug plan between October 15-December 7.
 Your new coverage will begin on January 1.